-- i.
+i.
 Playing on Multiple PPBA teams (MT): No player is allowed to play on more than one team in the PPBA even though the teams may be in different divisions and the player may be registered in different participating organizations, except if prior written approval is given by the PPBA or the player is a Super Sub (as defined in the next subsection).
-If playing for more than one team is approved by the PPBA, the following shall apply: - A. the player cannot play on two teams that would play each other in either the same tier or division (if that division is not subdivided into tiers); - B. the player wears each different teams' jersey and hat; and - C. both teams and the PPBA shall be notified in writing immediately after the approval is given that the player is on both teams and which team will get preference if there is a conflict in their schedules. - ii.
+If playing for more than one team is approved by the PPBA, the following shall apply:

+- A. the player cannot play on two teams that would play each other in either the same tier or division (if that division is not subdivided into tiers); - B. the player wears each different teams' jersey and hat; and - C. both teams and the PPBA shall be notified in writing immediately after the approval is given that the player is on both teams and which team will get preference if there is a conflict in their schedules. - ii.
 Super Subs (SS): In addition to the regular roster players, each team shall be permitted to add up to two (2) designated younger division players to the team roster for the regular season and tournament games.
 These additional players are to be known as "Super Subs."
-Such players must be registered in the organization for which they are playing during that season as a Super Sub.
-The name, date of birth, and age of Super Sub players must be listed on the roster of the older division team with the notation ("SS") which indicates that they are Super Sub players.
+The name, date of birth, and age of Super Sub players must be listed on the roster of the older division team with the notation ("SS") that they are Super Sub players.
 No Super Sub player may be listed on more than one (1) older division team.
 The Super Sub player may play with the older division team in any regular season game without restriction to which defensive position that player may play but must bat at the bottom of the batting order.
 For tournament games, a Super Sub shall never be permitted to play the position of pitcher, catcher, shortstop or first base and must bat at the bottom of the batting order.
 A Super Sub may be counted to avoid a forfeit due to the lack of minimum players for a regular season or Tournament game.
 The Super Sub must wear either the hat and jersey of his/her younger team or a jersey of the older division team being playing up on.